j-chao/devops_workshops/00_containers/00_containers.md

 ### Environment Variables
-You can also pass flags to `docker run` to set environment variables for containers.
+You can also pass flags to `$ docker run` to set environment variables for containers.

 Recall the `dockercloud/hello-world` image that we first ran.
-If you read the [documentation](https://hub.docker.com/r/dockercloud/hello-world), you will find that we can set the LISTEN_PORT to a different port instead of port 80 using an environment variable.
+If you read the [documentation](https://hub.docker.com/r/dockercloud/hello-world), you will find that we can set the `LISTEN_PORT` to a different port instead of port 80 using an environment variable.

-Run the `dockercloud/hello-world` container again, but this time,a pass the `-e` flag to set the LISTEN_PORT environment variable to port 3000.
+Run the `dockercloud/hello-world` container again, but this time,a pass the `-e` flag to set the `LISTEN_PORT` environment variable to port 3000.
 Notice how the arguments for the ports to be published have changed as well as a result.